STOR-i/Changepoints.jl/README.md

 # Changepoints.jl

-* Warning: This package is still in the early stages of development and is liable to break

 A Julia package for the detection of multiple changepoints in time series.

 - Detection is based on optimising a cost function over segments of the data.